- What should I know before learning to sail?

-There is a choice of four separate self-contained CANSail 1 & 2/White Sail sessions, each starting at different times during the season.
+There is a choice of several separate self-contained CANSail 1 & 2/White Sail sessions, each starting at different times during the season.

-Our evening CANSail 1 & 2/White Sail classes take place Monday and Wednesday nights, from 6pm-9:30pm, over approximately 10 classes (see our Learn to Sail page for details).
+Our evening CANSail 1 & 2 classes take place Monday and Wednesday nights, from 6pm-9pm, over approximately 12 classes (see our Learn to Sail page for details).
 Classes start at 6pm in the evening.
 On a typical evening, students arrive and "rig" (set up) their boats, and are given a briefing on the night's on-the-water activities.
 At around 6:30 or 7pm, the boats head out on the water, with the instructor in attendance in the Club powerboat.
 At sunset, usually around 8:30pm, the boats come back in, and students de-rig their boats.
 There is then a post-sail debriefing and/or a theory session, and class is typically dismissed by 9:30pm.

 There are also weekend classes in May and June, running in the morning or afternoon.